adoptium/infrastructure/ansible/ansible-tower.md

 cd awx/installer/
 ansible-playbook -i inventory install.yml

-# This install.yml will install ansiable-tower using an ansible playbook
+# This install.yml will install ansible-tower using an ansible playbook
 # Once complete, it can take ~20 mins for ansible tower finish upgrading and come on-line
 # You can watch the output running this command:
 docker logs -f awx_task